mikeliturbe/pasad/README.md

-This repository contains the necessary code and data files to reproduce the findings from the paper titled "*Truth Will Out: Departure-Based Process-Level Detection of Stealthy Attacks on Control Systems Detection of Stealthy Attacks on Control Systems*" published in ACM CCS 2018.
+This repository contains the necessary code and data files to reproduce the findings from the paper titled "*Truth Will Out: Departure-Based Process-Level Detection of Stealthy Attacks on Control Systems*" published in ACM CCS 2018.

 This repository contains both the data and code to reproduce the figures from Sections 4.1, 4.2, 4.4 and 4.5 from the paper, relating to the